During WWII, a Ukrainian immigrant Wildcatter discovers a 100

 In 1932 Augusta died suddenly and left Ace devastated.
 He found solace in a Kingfisher bar, where he met a raven haired, green eyed, seductress named Marie J. She had been waiting for him, like a Black Widow waiting for her next prey…

-Marie J was born into extreme poverty and spent her formative years in a shanty town in South Oklahoma City called Mulligan Flats.
+Marie J experienced extreme poverty and spent her formative years in places like Mulligan Flats which was located in South Oklahoma City.

 Ace and Marie J were married in 1935.
 In that same year, Ace started drilling for oil like a man possessed!
 In 1937, the Oklahoman newspaper stated “Oklahoma County’s #1 Wildcatter” and this became Ace’s new title.
 He was convinced there was oil in West Edmond, although all the geologists and oil experts of the day said, “That area had been tested for thirty years and there is absolutely no oil!”